Butterfly in a dream hovering with outstretched luminous wings in warm light

 She chose you.
 A light touch of wings.
 In that choice there is something particular and tender.

-Your Explorer speaks through this image, through the archetype of the subtle message — the part that notices the small.
+Your Explorer speaks through this image: the part that notices the small.
 A butterfly that lands on you is an image of a sign, a message, a chance event that is not chance.
 A meeting that speaks.

 In folk traditions, a butterfly that comes to you is the soul of a deceased loved one who wants to be remembered.
 Or a sign of good fortune.
 Or simply — a reminder of the beauty that exists right now.